The Young Men’s Christian Association (YMCA) is a well-established, highly respected worldwide Christian organization based in Geneva, Switzerland.

 Ambassadors & Bridge Builders International (ABBI) was contacted to help the organisation find a way to move forward on LGBT acceptance and minimize the potential for a split in the organisation.

 In November 2015, the YMCA invited a microcosm of the organisation (12 representatives from several African countries, Asia, Europe, South America, USA, Canada) for me to work with over several days in the Czech Republic.
 It was challenging working with people whose religious beliefs said homosexuality is a sin, their countries imprisoned gay people and in their cultures it is even offensive to speak of in public.

 During that time, we developed ‘safe space’ principles to help move them along the journey to greater understanding and acceptance.
 It was a genuine honour to work with each of the individuals and assist them on the beginning of the journey.
 You can read Johan Vilhelm Eltvik, the Secretary General’s, report on his blog.

 As with the vast majority of the work we do, this work was completely confidential so the conversation not highjacked by conservative trouble makers.

-I received this email from Johan the Secretary General of YMCA International
+This email came from Johan the Secretary General of YMCA International